 - actively seek the views of authors, readers, reviewers and editorial board members about ways of improving their journal’s processes

-- encourage and be aware of research into peer review and ‘journalology’ and reassess journal processes in the light of new findings
+- encourage and be aware of research into peer review and ‘journal logs’ and reassess journal processes in the light of new findings

-- work to persuade their publishers to provide them with appropriate resources, guidance from experts (e.g. designers, lawyers) and adequate training to perform their role in a professional manner and raise the quality of their journal
+- work to persuade their publishers to provide them with appropriate resources, guidance from experts (e.g. designers, lawyers) and adequate training to perform their role professionally and raise the quality of their journal

 - support initiatives designed to reduce academic misconduct